Margaret River’s Best Breweries And Distilleries

 What’s brewing down south?
 Plenty, it seems.
-The range of hopped up suds and strong spirits has grown, giving plenty of reason skip the winery and shake things up next time a weekend escape is within reach.
+The range of hopped up suds and strong spirits has grown, giving plenty of reason to skip the winery and shake things up next time a weekend escape is within reach.

 Breweries